ruslanmv/ruslanmv.github.io/_posts/2022-09-13-Text-to-Video-Messages-From-Youtube.md

 sh-4.2$ sh install.sh
 ```

-after is done, you will git something like
+after it is done, you will get something like

 ![image-20220914231510362](../assets/images/posts/2022-09-13-Text-to-Video-Messages-From-Youtube/image-20220914231510362.png)

-You can open the  **Video-Message-Generator.ipynb** notebook and choose the kernell **VideoMessage**.
+You can open the **Video-Message-Generator.ipynb** notebook and choose the kernel **VideoMessage**.

 ## Step 3 - Definition of variables.

-In ordering to begin the construction of the application we require to manage well the environments of this Cloud Service.
-We can import the modules sys and and determine which environment we are using.
+In order to begin the construction of the application, we require to manage well the environments of this Cloud Service.
+We can import the module sys and determine which environment we are using.

 ```python